Broken Collar Bone Payout Calculator: Clavicle Fracture Compensation Claims

 When can you claim compensation for a broken collar bone?

-1. If you trip and fall due to an upraised flag stone on the street - the council could be held legally responsible for not maintaining the public highway correctly
+The council could be held legally responsible for not maintaining the public highway correctly

 If you are in doubt you should speak with a specialist personal injury solicitor who can advise you whether someone is “legally at fault”.